Thinking about joining the Camp JCC staff family?

 Teach swimming skills to children with a range of abilities and ages.

 Act as the leadership for each age group or program area at camp.
 Unit Heads supervise and manage their staff, as well as creating and leading programs.
 The Unit Head corresponds and communicates with parents and staff.

 Assist Unit Heads in the supervision and coordination of each age group or program area at camp.
 Interact with both campers and counselors.

-RN required.
 Work hands-on in the camp health room with campers ages 4-21, including those with special needs.